sigp/lighthouse/book/src/faq.md

 is correct (the beacon node outputs the network it is connecting to in the initial boot-up log lines).
-On top of this, ensure that you are not using the same `datadir` as a previous network, i.e., if you have been running the `Goerli` testnet and are now trying to join a new network but using the same `datadir` (the `datadir` is also printed out in the beacon node's logs on boot-up).
+On top of this, ensure that you are not using the same `datadir` as a previous network, i.e., if you have been running the `Holesky` testnet and are now trying to join a new network but using the same `datadir` (the `datadir` is also printed out in the beacon node's logs on boot-up).